hashhashu/separable-notes/README.md

 #### 0.1.8
 * tag can be renamed in sidebar of `sepNotes_category`
 * button refresh will call `syncMdWithSrc` first and this command is removed from menu
+* fix bug about `sepnotes` show duplicate content in the sidebar when click on the `sepNotes_category`

 #### 0.1.7